MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/signupcustomer.md

 > [!NOTE]
 > Agency customers in the Create Accounts on Behalf of Client pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 793) can sign up a new customer on behalf of a client and optionally link to the new account as an agency.
 In this case a [UserInvitation](userinvitation.md) is sent and the client must complete sign up steps via the Microsoft Advertising UI e.g., accept the terms and conditions.

+> [!NOTE]
+> Customers in the closed Unified smart campaigns pilot can sign up a new customer with an account for Unified smart campaigns.
+Optionally they can link to the new account as an agency.
+The super admin is provisioned by either setting the [UserId](#userid) or [UserInvitation](#userinvitation) element.

 ## <a name="request"></a>Request Elements
 The *SignupCustomerRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).